 Las Vegas Aviators Nickname & Logo Information

-(L to R): Kevin T. Orrock (President, Summerlin); Steve Hill (CEO, LVCVA); David R. Weinreb (CEO of The Howard Hughes Corporation); Don Logan (Aviators President/COO); Branch Rickey (President of the Pacific Coast League).
+(L to R): Kevin T. Orrock (President, Summerlin); Steve Hill (CEO, LVCVA); David R. Weinreb (former CEO of The Howard Hughes Corporation); Don Logan (Aviators President/COO); Branch Rickey (President of the Pacific Coast League).
 Photo by Steve Spatafore

 The Howard Hughes Corporation®, owner of the city's professional Triple-A baseball team of the Pacific Coast League (PCL), and developer of the Summerlin® master planned community and the Las Vegas Ballpark® located at Downtown Summerlin®, announced on December 8, 2018 the team's new name - the Las Vegas Aviators®.